Fugitak – Adar/Hinterworlds 0602 C5A027A-5 Lo Ni De A 125 Na F2V M3D

 “Sure thing, Captain!
 And nice landing Do’rex!”
 I heard from Jami.
 No one else said anything, though Varan was probably involved with the passengers.
 I looked out through the canopy again.

-What looked like large flakes of brown ash were falling around us like snow, slowly being cut off as what looked like a fabric dome was slowly being raised above us.
+What looked like large flakes of brown ash were falling around us like snow, slowly being cut off as what seemed to be a fabric dome moved over us.
 It was several minutes before it closed down on the opposite side and a ring of red lights around the perimeter lit up.
 External sensors immediately registered a change in atmospheric composition as unseen blowers kicked in.
 Another few minutes passed before the lights changed to green.

 “You’re good!” came the voice from the comms.
 “See you inside!”